marcvaldez/Socket-Programming-Tutorial/README.md

 If everything goes well, you should be able to see the client's message on the server app and the server's response in the output textbox on the client app.

+## Challenge

+Try implementing the following improvements to the client and server apps to practice your socket programming skills:

+- Add a "Disconnect" button to client app and make the client and server continue exchanging messages until the "Disconnect" button is clicked.
+- Modify the server app to make it able to connect to multiple clients.
+- Convert the client app into a peer-to-peer chat program by adding some of the server code to the client.
+(A working peer-to-peer chat program is included in this tutorial.
+You can download it from https://github.com/marcvaldez/Socket-Programming-Tutorial.)